-- To understand the need for automation across a range of industrial sectors. - To explain the principles of motion components. - To study about the technological advancements in transfer lines and automated assembly area. - To explain the design procedure in automation and comprehend the CIROS software"s system integration process.
+- To understand the need for automation across a range of industrial sectors. - To learn about the numerous technological advancements in industrial automation, including motion components, transfer lines, and high-speed assembly. - To execute the design in an automation and comprehend the CIROS software"s system integration process.